 CIS 1941.
 Internship in Computer Science.
-Students will receive supervised, practical work experience in an appropriate business, industry, government agency, or institution which relates to the Computer Science/Information Technology field of study.
+Students will receive supervised, practical work experience in an appropriate business, industry, government agency, or institution which relates to the Computer Science/ Information Technology field of study.
 A minimum of 35 clock hours on the job is required for each semester hour of credit earned.
 Prerequisites: The student must have completed a minimum of 15 semester hours of technical coursework toward an AA or AS degree in Computer Science, Information Systems, Information Technology, or Network Systems Technology or a related field and be recommended by the appropriate course instructor or advisor for the program.
 A written application may be required.
 1-3 semester hours credit.
+May be repeated for a maximum of 3 semester hours credit.
 [A]

 CIS 2381.
 Introduction to Digital Forensics.
 This course will provide an introduction to the field of digital forensics.
 The student will learn how to obtain and analyze digital information for possible use as evidence in civil, criminal, or administrative cases.
 Topics include applications of hardware and software to digital forensics, computer forensics law, volume and file system analysis, digital forensics investigations, and digital forensics in the laboratory.
-Handson exercise guide discussions and reinforce the subject matter.
+Hands-on exercise guide discussions and reinforce the subject matter.
 Prerequisite: CIS 1352 or consent of department.
 3 semester hours credit.